jeffThompson/Design2/Assignments/08_PrintOnDemandBook.md

 * More info on the [Blurb trade books](http://www.blurb.com/trade-books)

 ### FOR THURSDAY, APRIL 6
 Continue working on your books!
-We won't have a formal check-in next week, but a good milestone would be to have everything roughly laid out, plus a start on your cover.
+We won't have a formal check-in next week, but a good milestone would be to have everything roughly laid out and developing any assets you'll use (like illustrations).
 You should also work on gathering up materials for your process book and start thinking about how you want to structure that.

+As you start your main book pages, you'll want to copy the Paragraph Styles from you mockups.
+Luckily, InDesign makes this easy:

+* In your new document, click the little menu button in the `Paragraph Styles` menu and choose `Load Paragraph Styles...`
+* Navigate to the mockup document and hit OK

+Boom, there they are!
+You can also see [this article](http://www.peachpit.com/articles/article.aspx?p=1924553&seqNum=9) if you want to learn more about copying styles, or creating Style Libraries.

 ### FOR THURSDAY, MARCH 30
 This week, you'll start designing the layout of your book in InDesign.
 You should use this time to experiment with the overall look and feel of your book, and get really picky about the typographical choices you're making.
 We'll be focusing on just a few spreads to start (rather than the entire book) to make iterating quicker, but [Paragraph Styles](https://helpx.adobe.com/indesign/using/paragraph-character-styles.html) will make expanding to the full book easy.